It's Your Choice 2018

 A PBM is a third-party administrator of a prescription drug program that is primarily responsible for processing and paying prescription drug claims.
 In addition, they typically negotiate discounts and rebates with drug manufacturers, contract with pharmacies and develop and maintain the drug formulary.
-The state's PBM uses a fully transparent, full pass-through business model which means they negotiate rebates and discounts on behalf of the state and pass the savings directly back to the state.
+Navitus Health Solutions is the PBM for the State of Wisconsin Group Health Insurance Program.

-A formulary, which is established by a committee of physicians and pharmacists, is a list of prescription drugs that are determined to be both medically effective and cost-effective.
-The formulary is developed by the PBM's Pharmacy and Therapeutics Committee, which is made up of a group of physicians and pharmacists, a majority of whom practice throughout Wisconsin..
-Drugs are evaluated on the basis of effectiveness, side-effects, drug interactions and then cost.
-New drugs are reviewed on a continuous basis to make sure the formulary is kept up-to-date and that patient needs are being met.
+A formulary is a list of prescription drugs that are determined to be both medically effective and cost-effective by a committee of physicians and pharmacists.
+Drugs are evaluated based on their effectiveness, side-effects, drug interactions and then cost.
+Drugs are reviewed on a continuous basis to make sure the formulary is kept up-to-date and that patient needs are being met.

 You may also call Navitus Customer Care toll free at 1-866-333-2757 with questions about the formulary.
 If you are enrolled in the Navitus MedicareRx plan (Medicare Part D) you can access the formulary through the "Members" section on the Navitus MedicareRx web site, medicarerx.navitus.com.
 See more on Navi-gate.